 Ongoing

-Contributing artist, Color Factory, Houston, NYC, and Chicago.
+Contributing artist, Color Factory, Houston and Chicago.